-- rosters listing students in College academic courses (Desire to Learn); such rosters may only be used for the purpose of conducting that course. - Record means any information or data recorded in any medium, including but not limited to handwriting, print, tapes, computer files, microfilm or microfiche.
+- rosters listing students in College academic courses (Canvas); such rosters may only be used for the purpose of conducting that course. - Record means any information or data recorded in any medium, including but not limited to handwriting, print, tapes, computer files, microfilm or microfiche.